google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 Thus,
 we can simplify `shrunk.spv` further by removing chunks of code,
-_even if this changes the semantics of the shader_ (i.e it may no longer render red).
+_even if this changes the semantics of the shader_ (i.e it might no longer be guaranteed to render red on correct Vulkan implementations).
 We just have to ensure the shader remains valid and still crashes SwiftShader.